Robbing The Link Vault orange

 For example, analyzing competitor backlinks was part of a strategy that led to a 5,329% traffic increase for PDF Simpli.

-How to Find Competitor Backlinks in Five Steps
+How to Find Competitor Backlinks in Six Steps

-The following five steps will show you how to analyze your competitorā€™s backlink profiles and find different link building opportunities.
+The following six steps will show you how to analyze your competitorā€™s backlink profiles to find different link building opportunities.

 1) Find your competitors šŸ•µļøā€ā™€ļø

-Before you can find out who includes backlinks to your competitors on their websites, you need to determine who your competitors are.
+Before you can find out who features backlinks to your competitors on their websites, start by identifying competitors in your niche.

 You may already have a good idea about some of the websites you compete with, but itā€™s always worth uncovering as many as possible.